Section 194 DA

 The payer is required to file a quarterly TDS return in Form 26Q with the government, providing details of the TDS deducted and deposited.

-Penalties for non-compliance with Section 194 DA
+Penalties for Non-Compliance with Section 194 DA

 Non-compliance with Section 194 DA can attract penalties and interest.
 Listed below are the penalties for non-compliance

-1. Interest: Payers who fail to deposit TDS within the due date are charged interest at a rate of 1.5% per month or part of a month until the deposits are made.
+Payers who fail to deposit TDS within the due date are charged interest at a rate of 1.5% per month or part of a month until the deposits are made.

-2. Penalty for late TDS return filing: In case of non-filing of the TDS return by the due date, the payer will be penalised Rs.
+In case of non-filing of the TDS return by the due date, the payer will be penalised Rs.
 200 per day until the return is filed.

-3. Penalty for incorrect information: If the payer provides incorrect information in the TDS return, a penalty ranging from Rs.
+If the payer provides incorrect information in the TDS return, a penalty ranging from Rs.
 10,000 to Rs.
 1 lakh can be levied.

-It is mandatory for payers to comply with Section 194 of DA to avoid penalties and interest.
+It is mandatory for payers to comply with Section 194 DA to avoid penalties and interest.
 Non-compliance can also result in additional tax liability for the payee, who may have to pay an additional tax to make up for the TDS not deducted by the paye.
 Adhering to Section 194 DA is a necessity for both payers and payees.
 Payers must ensure TDS is deducted and deposited on time to avoid penalties or interest.
 Payees must ensure that they claim credit for the TDS deducted while filing their income tax return to avoid additional tax liability.
 Non-compliance with Section 194 DA can attract penalties and interest, resulting in additional tax liability for both payers and payees.

 Frequently Asked Questions

-Here are the answers to the most asked common questions related to Section 194 DA
+Here are the answers to the most asked common questions related to Section 194 DA:

 No, TDS under Section 194 DA applies to all life insurance policies, whether issued by Indian insurance companies or foreign insurance companies.